 During average hydrogeologic conditions, and as a long-term average over all hydrogeologic conditions, the total groundwater pumping shall not exceed the minimum threshold, which is equivalent to the long-term sustainable yield of the aquifers in the Subbasin.

-Based on the data in Section 3.2, the amount of groundwater pumping in 2018 was 114,000 AF/yr.
-The 2018 groundwater extractions exceeded the 20-year planning horizon undesirable result.
+Based on the data in Section 3.2, the amount of groundwater pumping in 2019 was 117,600 AF/yr. not including the rural domestic pumping estimate.
+The 2019 groundwater extractions exceeded the 20-year planning horizon undesirable result.
 Figure 18 shows groundwater extractions compared to the 2040 change in storage undesirable results goal.
 Values in the shaded red area are above the 2040 undesirable result.
 This graph will be updated annually with new data to demonstrate the sustainability indicator's direction towards sustainability.